confluentinc/examples/multiregion/README.md

 * In the first case, the consumer running in `east` reads from the leader in `west`, and so it is negatively impacted by the low bandwidth between `east` and `west`.
 Its throughput is lower (e.g. `0.9025` MB.sec in the above example).
 * In the second case, the consumer running in `east` reads from the follower that is also in `east`.
 Its throughput is higher (e.g. `3.9356` MB.sec in the above example).
+* This example doesn't consume from `multi-region-default` as the behavior should be the same as `multi-region-async` since the configuration is the same.

 ## Monitoring Observers